MicrosoftDocs/customer-voice/cv-docs/satisfaction-metrics-report.md

 ---
 title: "View satisfaction metrics report | MicrosoftDocs"
-description: "Learn about satisfaction metrics report in Dynamics 365 Customer Voice." ms.date: 07/29/2020 ms.service: dynamics-365-customervoice
+description: "This topic explains how to use the satisfaction metrics dashboard to see recent scores and trends of satisfaction metrics in Dynamics 365 Customer Voice." ms.date: 07/29/2020 ms.service: dynamics-365-customervoice ms.topic: article
-ms.topic: article